oneapi-src/SYCLomatic/README.md

 **build success message**:

-After the compilation is successful, the following information will be output in terminal.
+After the compilation is successful, the following information will be outputted in terminal.
 ```
 -- Install configuration: "Release"
 -- Installing: $PATH_TO_C2S_INSTALL_FOLDER/bin/dpct